ogeesan/george-keeb/readme.md

 # George's kanata layout

 I find myself typing on different keyboards at home, at work, and on my laptop.
 The approach of using QMK to configure keyboards individually doesn't really make sense if I want to have a similar layout when writing on the laptop or on different keyboards.
-Similarly, well developed layout approaches like [Miryoku](https://github.com/manna-harbour/miryoku/) are highly reliant on thumb clusters and so aren't applicable to normal keyboards (kinda [^1]).
+Similarly, well developed layout approaches like [Miryoku](https://github.com/manna-harbour/miryoku/) are highly reliant on thumb clusters and so aren't applicable to normal keyboards (kinda[^1]).
 I want something that a layout that is agnostic to the physical layout of the keyboard.
 I also type roll too much to make use of homerow mods.

 [^1]: I discovered that Miryoku features the [KMonad layout](https://github.com/manna-harbour/miryoku_kmonad) which aims to support full Miryoku on standard keyboards.
 The home row is moved up one layer, which is pretty cool.
 I've put a pin in that for now, since I've been enjoying building my own layout.

-Therefore, instead of using QMK to configure multiple keyboards I use [kanata](https://github.com/jtroo/kanata), a computer program which has similar functionality to QMK (support for layers, tap dance etc.), to remap inputs coming in from keystrokes (regardless of what sort of keyboard they're from).
-This also means that if I want to make changes to the keymap that they're quite easy to do from my device, whereas QMK requires the use of GitHub Actions to build the firmware.
+So instead of using ZMK to configure multiple keyboards I use [kanata](https://github.com/jtroo/kanata), a computer program which has similar functionality to QMK/ZMK (support for layers, tap dance etc.), to remap inputs on the computer itself.
+This also means that if I want to make changes to the keymap that they're quite easy to do from my device, whereas ZMK requires the use of GitHub Actions to build the firmware.

 ```mermaid
 flowchart LR